We are a business with sustainability at its core

 Now is the time to build on this and get off fossil fuels and find new and more sustainable practices in agriculture and across society.

 And this is at the heart of all that we do.
-We make solar water pumps that are truly helpful for farmers and that will provide them benefits for years to come, not just in this year’s profits for our business.
+We make solar water pumps that are truly helpful for farmers and that will provide them benefits for years to come, not just in this year’s profits for our sustainable business.

 We want our solar pumps for irrigation to replace dirty fossil fuel pumps, make farmers more resilient to increasingly unpredictable growing seasons and provide sustainable access to irrigation to improve crops and harvests.